-Constructive interaction helps client become more open to realistic and satisfying opportunities for the future
+Constructive interaction helps the client become more open to realistic and satisfying opportunities for the future

-Helps refocus client’s thinking and priorities, and renews potential for attaining goals.
+Helps refocus the client’s thinking and priorities, and renews potential for attaining goals.
 Provides support and encouragement.
-Gives client something to hope for.
+Gives the client something to hope for.

 Helps client identify and learn more creative and positive avenues for coping with stress

-Antidepressants and anti-anxiety medications may be given to improve client’s daily functioning ability and provide relief during crisis situations.
+Antidepressants and anti-anxiety medications may be given to improve the client’s daily functioning ability and provide relief during crises.